plokhotnyuk/jsoniter-scala/README.md

 - Field names can be overridden for serialization/parsing by field annotation in case classes
 - Parsing exception always reports a hexadecimal offset of `Array[Byte]` or `InputStream` where it occurs and hex dump of affected by error part of an internal byte buffer
-- Configurable turning off hex dumping of affected by error part of an internal byte buffer to reduce impact on performance
+- Configurable by field annotation ability to read/write numeric fields from/to string values
+- No extra buffering is required when parsing from `InputStream` or serializing to `OutputStream`

+There are number of configurable options that can be set in compile-time:
+- Ability to read/write number of containers from/to string values
-- Configurable throwing of stack-less parsing exceptions to greatly reduce impact on performance
+- Skipping of unexpected fields or throwing of parse exceptions
-- Configurable mapping function for names between case classes and JSON, including predefined functions which enforce snake_case or camelCase names for all fields
+- Mapping function for names between case classes and JSON, including predefined functions which enforce snake_case or camelCase names for all fields
-- Configurable name of a discriminator field for ADTs
+- Name of a discriminator field for ADTs
-- Configurable mapping function for values of a discriminator field that is used for distinguish classes of ADTs
+- Mapping function for values of a discriminator field that is used for distinguish classes of ADTs

-- Configurable by field annotation or by code generation ability to read/write numbers from/to string values
-- Configurable skipping of unexpected fields or throwing of parse exceptions
+List of options that change parsing & serialization in runtime:
+- Serialization of strings with escaped Unicode characters to be ASCII compatible
+- Indenting of output and its step
+- Throwing of stack-less parsing exceptions to greatly reduce impact on performance
+- Turning off hex dumping of affected by error part of an internal byte buffer to reduce impact on performance
-- Configurable size of internal buffers when parsing from `InputStream` or serializing to `OutputStream`, no extra buffering is required
+- Preferred size of internal buffers when parsing from `InputStream` or serializing to `OutputStream`

 For upcoming features and fixes see [Commits](https://github.com/plokhotnyuk/jsoniter-scala/commits/master) and [Issues page](https://github.com/plokhotnyuk/jsoniter-scala/issues).